Pau, Pyrénées-Atlantiques: Communal boundaries

-A TGV rail line runs to Paris and from Bayonne to Toulouse.
-The A64 autoroute goes to the east.
-The A65 autoroute was opened in December 2010, linking Pau with Bordeaux and the Dordogne.
-The city is connected to Spain through the Somport tunnel and the Col du Pourtalet.

 Hydrography

 The city, located at an average altitude of 200 m, is crossed by the Gave de Pau, where a ford gave passage to the Pyrenees.
 Gave is the name given to a torrent in the Pyrenees.
 The Gave de Pau, which becomes a torrent when mountain snow melts, takes its source in the Cirque de Gavarnie and is the main tributary of the Adour, into which it empties after 175 km.
 The crossing was used for pasturage for sheep in the high meadows.
 The old route is now a hiking path, GR 65, that runs 60 km south to the border.

 The lands of the commune are also watered by the Luy de Béarn, a tributary the Luy, and by its tributaries, the Aïgue Longue and the Uzan, as well as the Soust, the Herrère, the Ousse and the Ousse des Bois, tributaries of the Gave de Pau.
 The Aygue Longue is in turn joined the territory of Pau by the Bruscos and the Lata streams, just as the Ousse is joined by the Merdé stream.
 The Lau Creek that feeds the Canal du Moulin, meanwhile is also present in the municipality.